Just like in English, Spanish is absolutely full of expressions and proverbs that don’t always have a direct translation or an equivalent.

 This is one of many hilarious Spanish euphemisms.
 Basically, when you tell someone to go fry asparagus, you’re telling them to F off.
 Many countries have different phrases to mean the same thing.

-For example, this same expression in Mexico is “mandar a alguien por un tubo”.
+For example, this same expression in Mexican slang is “mandar a alguien por un tubo”.

 - Tío, estoy estudiando, vete a freír espárragos. – Dude, I’m studying, leave me alone.